mousecloak/sonarr_youtubedl/README.md

 ## Great how do I get started

-Obviously its a docker image so you need docker, if you don't know what that is you need to look into that first.
+Obviously it's a docker image, so you need docker.
+If you don't know what that is you need to look into that first.

 ### docker